joeyamyers/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Overview
 ### Purpose
 PyBer has asked me to analyze their ride-sharing data in order to improve access to ride-sharing services and determine affordability for underserved neighborhoods.
+I created visualizations to make indentifying trends more clear and to present back to PyBer after conducting my analysis.

 ## Results